pscally1005/pscally1005.github.io/_posts/recipes/protein/2023-08-16-apple-bread.markdown

 Instructions:
 - Combine dry ingredients in a bowl - oat flour, whey, casein, baking powder, cinnamon, salt, baking soda, and ginger

-- Chop the apple and add to a food processor with the cottage cheese.
+- Chop the apple (with the skin on) and add to a food processor with the cottage cheese.
 Blend the apple as much as possible, then add the eggs, vanilla, and stevia.
 Blend until foamy and no apple chunks remain

 - Pour the wet ingredients into the dry, and fold together until just combined